CodeVibranium/Notes/Node/Node.md

 A runtime for js
 Node.js is a c++ program with v8 embedded

+## Difference between Broswer JS and NODE JS

+When working node js we will have no access of BROWSER API.
+A node js app contains only core logic.
+A node app is completely based on our node js version

 ## Node Core

 Ecmascript dosent talk about js accessing DOM elements and manipulating DOM elements